-Nintendo is launching a coral pink Switch Lite in Japan
+Nintendo is launching a coral pink Switch Lite

 “Production of Nintendo Switch Lite Coral Pink has been completed until the end of March in January,” reads the post.
 “Production of the original turquoise, gray, and yellow colors has also already been completed through the end of March.”

-So Nintendo is only confirming 11 days worth of stock for the Coral Pink Switch Lite.
-But that is important because the company’s fiscal year ends on March 31.
+This important because the company’s fiscal year ends March 31.
 It wants to ensure investors that it has enough hardware inventory to meet demand at least through that period.

 In April or early May, the company will reveal its annual financial results.
 At that time, it will also have a chance to set new expectations for the next 12 months.
 And at that point, it can more readily adjust its sales outlook based on the effect of COVID-19.